-Based at Stockholm University, this research programme will run from 2016 until 2021 with the generous support of The Swedish Foundation for Humanities and Social Sciences.
-Its task is to explore, across numerous languages, how aesthetic values, genres, forms, literary communities and individual authorships are shaped
+Based at Stockholm University, this research programme ran from 2016 to 2021, generously supported by The Swedish Foundation for Humanities and Social Sciences.
+Its task was to explore, across numerous languages, how aesthetic values, genres, forms, literary communities and individual authorships are shaped

 The Most Recent Publications

 Northern Crossings.
 Translation, Circulation and the Literary Semi-periphery